 -8.23 already and the build is still very viable.
 Karma has been buffed few times, and the new rune Shield Bash is great with this playstyle.
 Looking good!

--I also want to apologise for not updating the guide through the last few patches due to lack of time.
+-I also want to apologize for not updating the guide through the last few patches due to a lack of time.
 I will probably update the guide slightly every now and then.

 //10th December 2018

 -minor chapter updates, 8.24 changes did not affect this build.

 -the build is still very viable and the last few patched helped it too.
 For example, Shield Bash and Forbidden Idol got buffed, both being used in the build